enlivenedcooperative/enlivenedcoop-website/_courses/yucatan_fall.md

 * snacks.
 * optional activities (massage, snorkeling, scuba diving) and local tours in free time.
 * health and travel insurance

+## Testimonials

+"Our journey together was the most inspiring, fulfilling, satisfying, and enlivening trip I've ever taken... well, with the exception of being alive and somewhat conscious at this particular time in the Universe.
+Thank you for this extraordinary co-creation of Imagination, Possibility and Beyond"
+Marianne

+"Each person we met, each environment we engaged, was more astonishing than the last, making deep impressions on my consciousness about other ways of being.
+I carry these precious astonishments with me as I go".
+Terri

 ## What to bring